Cybergenik/hopper/README.md

 1. Clone project: `git clone https://github.com/Cybergenik/hopper.git && cd hopper`
 2. Build Image: `docker build -t hopper-node .`
-3. Run Master: `./examples/parse/run_master_docker.sh`
+3. Run Master: `./examples/parse/docker/run_master_docker.sh`
-4. Run Nodes: `./examples/parse/run_node_docker.sh 1 10` (I'd recommend no more than 1.5x # of logical cores on your machine, any more nodes on one system and they just get throttled and competing for CPU time)
+4. Run Nodes: `./examples/parse/docker/run_node_docker.sh 1 10` (I'd recommend no more
+   than 1.5x # of logical cores on your machine, any more nodes on one system and they just get throttled and competing for CPU time)
 5. Look at the nice TUI :>

-*You can also look at all the docker images running by doing:* `docker ps`
+*You can also look at all the Hopper containers running by doing:* `docker ps -f "name=hopper"`

 ## Architecture